regunakyle/obs-discord-rich-presence/README.md

 - Windows with the **Discord desktop app** running while you stream.
 - A Python installation for OBS scripting.

   Any Python version between 3.9 and 3.12 should work.
+(3.13 or above won't work.
+This is a limitation of OBS)

-  Python 3.12 can be downloaded [here](https://www.python.org/downloads/release/python-31210/) (Remember to tick *Add python.exe to PATH*).
+  For Windows users: Python 3.12 can be downloaded [here](https://www.python.org/downloads/release/python-31210/) (Remember to tick *Add python.exe to PATH* during installation).

 ## Setup